Lucas-Gualberto94/Pokedex/README.md

 ## A fully functional EXAMPLE project written in JavaScript showing how to consume an API via fetch

-This project is an example that was built along with an Bootcamp offered by digital innovation one (DIO) showing how to create a Pokedex by consuming pokeApi by fetch API.
+This project is an example that was built along with a Bootcamp offered by digital innovation one (DIO) showing how to create a Pokedex by consuming pokeApi by fetch API.
 Every part of this project is sample code which shows how to do the following:

     * create an HTTP request via fetch API
     * consume the HTTP request with JavaScript functions